News

 An Indigenous stole, created by artist Katie Longboat and inspired by nature around campus, was introduced to this spring’s U of T convocation ceremonies as a symbol of the university’s enduring partnership with Indigenous Peoples.
 Photo by Polina Teif.

-The first-ever Indigenous beaded stole was introduced to the University of Toronto’s convocation ceremonies last week.
+The first-ever Indigenous beaded stole was introduced to the University of Toronto’s convocation ceremonies in the spring.

 Created by artist Katie Longboat, the stole is worn by the Eagle Feather Bearer, who leads the chancellor’s procession into Convocation Hall, and symbolizes the university’s enduring partnership with Indigenous Peoples.